clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

 Use present tense
 =================

 Use simple present tense instead of future tense for most text.
-Future tense is acceptable for conditional statements, for example in a caution or a warning.
+Search for the words "will" or "shall" to find future tense instances.
+Future tense is acceptable for conditional statements, for example, in a caution or a warning.

 For example: